jassu75/ArtsyMobileApp/README.md

 ### Account auth

-The following features are available only to users who have successfully logged in -Similar artists
+The following features are available only to users who have successfully logged in:

+- Similar artists
--Saving your favorite artists
+- Saving your favorite artists

 These features are not available otherwise